siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 multiqc . -o multiqc_out
 ```
-Expected result stored in the argument's value of `-o` HTML is a preferred format for QC software reports due to its dynamic and interactive features, such as those found in MultiQC outputs.
+Expected result stored in the argument's value of `-o`.
+HTML is a preferred format for QC software reports due to its dynamic and interactive features, such as those found in MultiQC outputs.

 ## 2. Non-interactive job submission